 - Phone Number 022-267-2111

-Near the Sendai Station East Exit are Yodobashi Camera Multimedia Sendai and Yamada Denki LAVI Sendai, which offer a variety of goods.
-Additionally, the Sofmap Sendai Ekimae Branch near the West Exit has a number of used games and video software for sale, and is a great spot to find some rare items.
+Near the Sendai Station East Exit are Yodobashi Camera Multimedia Sendai and Yamada Denki LAVI Sendai, which offer various goods.
+Additionally, the Sofmap Sendai Ekimae Branch near the West Exit has many used video games for sale and is a great spot to find some rare items.
 Some shopping centers around the station also offer duty-free shopping, another great deal.

 - Address 3-8-5 Chuo, Aoba-ku, Sendai-shi, Miyagi-ken

 It has been designated a National Treasure for its gorgeous construction style, a style rooted in the Azuchi-Momoyama period of the 16th century.
 Every year on January 14, Osaki Hachimangu is the site of the biggest Donto Festival in the region, when worshippers bring their New Year's decorations to throw into a huge bonfire and pray for health and good fortune in the coming year.